 This showy magnolia tolerates clay soils and air pollution, growing 20 to 25 feet tall and 15 to 20 feet wide in full sun or partial shade.
 Several magnolia Jane trees together can make a tall, beautiful flowering hedge.

-Because magnolia Jane tree blooms come late, sometimes not until early summer, this plant is less susceptible to frost damage than most other pink flowering trees.
-It may bloom before it leaves out or wait until early summer to do its flower show.
+Because the Magnolia Jane tree blooms late, sometimes not until early summer, this plant is less susceptible to frost damage than most other pink flowering trees.
+It may bloom before it leaves out or wait until early summer to put on its flower show.
 The blossoms are sometimes fragrant and sometimes not, and can open with petals of white, yellow, and purple, as well as pink.

 This magnolia is adapted to USDA Hardiness Zones 4 to 8.